Vineyard

 Future Plans

-We have many future plans for the vineyard and the wine we produce.
-Our upcoming wines will expand our wine menu to four wines with the plans for a sparkling in the future and some more alternatives.
+Robert and Katie have many future plans for the vineyard and the wine they produce.
+The upcoming wines will expand the wine menu to four wines with the plans for a sparkling in the future and some more alternatives.

 Are you 18 or over?